Covid-hit dog food group Arrow sees profits tumble 39%

 Group’s Irish Dog Foods currently closed due to Covid-19 outbreak at Naas processing plant

-More than 50 cases of Covid-19 have been detected amongst the workforce at the Arrow Group owned Irish Dog Foods plant in Naas, Co Kildare.
-Photograph: Crispin Rodwell/The Irish Times
+More than 50 cases of Covid-19 have been detected among the workforce at the Arrow Group-owned Irish Dog Foods plant in Naas, Co Kildare.
+Photograph: Crispin Rodwell

 More than 50 cases of Covid-19 have been detected among workers at the Arrow Group-owned Irish Dog Foods plant in Naas, Co Kildare.
 The plant remains shut.

-New consolidated accounts filed by the Arrow Group show te fall in profits came despite a 7 per cent rise in sales to €591.45 million in the year to December 29th last.
+New consolidated accounts filed by the Arrow Group show the fall in profits came despite a 7 per cent rise in sales to €591.45 million in the year to December 29th last.

 Numbers employed by the group hit 2,021 last year, with more than 130 staff added to the operation.
 Staff costs rose to €82.8 million from €76.5 million the previous year.